AlperenTurkmen/Computational-Maths/README.md

-# ECM1416-Coursework
+# Computational-Maths
-This coursework was made by me, Alperen Turkmen.
+This project was made by me, Alperen Turkmen.

 About the exercise 1:
 We should first find the coordinates of specified paths,